Nursing Home Abuse & Neglect Attorney Birmingham & Throughout Alabama

 • Contact us.

-Don't wait to take legal action.
+Don’t wait to take legal action.
 A delay could affect your ability to be compensated.
-Many cases have a "statute of limitations," a time limit on how long injury victims or their loved ones can take legal action.
+Cases have a “statute of limitations,” a time limit on how long injury victims or their loved ones can take legal action.
 Once the statute of limitations expires, you may not have any legal options.

 You pay nothing unless we obtain a recovery in your nursing home abuse case.
 That's because we work on a contingency fee basis.

-American Association for Justice American Bar Association Best Lawyers Peer Review Rated Martindale-Hubbell
+American Association for Justice American Bar Association Peer Review Rated Martindale-Hubbell